Real-normalized differentials: limits on stable curves: Plumbing setup for Riemann surfaces

 \section{Plumbing setup for Riemann surfaces}

-Our goal is to investigate the behavior of RN differentials in a neighborhood of a given stable curve, and we will do this in plumbing coordinates.
-We now recall the plumbing construction in detail and fix the notation that will be used throughout the rest of the paper and in all the proofs. \begin{df}[Standard plumbing] Let $q_1,q_2\in C$ (with $C$ a possibly disconnected Riemann surface) be two distinct points.
+We now recall the full details of the plumbing construction discussed in the introduction, and fix the notation that will be used throughout the rest of the paper and in all the proofs. \begin{df}[Standard plumbing] Let $q_1,q_2\in C$ (with $C$ a possibly disconnected Riemann surface) be two distinct points.
 Let $z_1,z_2$ be local coordinates on $C$ near $q_1,q_2$ such that $z_j(q_j)=0$ and furthermore sufficiently small so that the maps $z_j$ embed the unit disk in the complex plane as disjoint neighborhoods $V_j:=\lbrace |z_j|<1\rbrace\subset C$ of $q_j$.
 Then for any $s\in\CC$ with $|s|<1$ we denote $U_j=U_j^s:=\lbrace |z_j|<\sqrt{|s\,|}\rbrace\subset V_j$ the corresponding disks, and denote $\gamma_j:=\partial U_j$ their boundary circles, which we orient negatively with respect to $U_j$.
 The {\em standard plumbing $C_s$ with parameter $s$} is the Riemann surface

 where $\gamma_{1}$ is identified with $\gamma_{2}$ via the diffeomorphism $I(z_1):=s/z_1$.
-The structure of a Riemann surface on $C_s$ is defined by saying that a function on $C_s$ is holomorphic, if it is holomorphic on the complement of the {\em seam} $\gamma$ (the image of $\gamma_1$ and $\gamma_2$) and continuous along the seam. \end{df} \begin{df}[Plumbing coordinates on moduli] Local plumbing coordinates on $\overline\calM_{g,n}$ near a stable curve $C\in\partial\overline\calM_{g,n}$ are defined as follows.
+The structure of a Riemann surface on $C_s$ is defined by saying that a function on $C_s$ is holomorphic, if it is holomorphic on the complement of the {\em seam} $\gamma$ (the image of $\gamma_1$ and $\gamma_2$) and continuous along the seam. \end{df}

+\begin{df}[Plumbing coordinates on moduli] Local plumbing coordinates on $\overline\calM_{g,n}$ near a stable curve $C\in\partial\overline\calM_{g,n}$ are defined as follows.
 Let $\tilde C$ be the normalization of $C$, which is a smooth (possibly disconnected) Riemann surface with marked points $p_\ell$, and also with all the preimages of the nodes as marked points.

 We think of $\tilde C$ as a point in a suitable Cartesian product of moduli spaces of curves with marked points.
 Let $u=(u_1,\dots,u_x)$ be some local coordinates on this product of moduli spaces; we write $\tilde C_u$ for the (possibly disconnected) curve in this moduli space with coordinates $u$, so that the coordinates of $\tilde C$ are all $u_i=0$.
 Choose, for all $u$ sufficiently small, a holomorphically varying family of local coordinates $z_e$ in the neighborhood on $\tilde C_u$ of every preimage $q_e$ of every node of $C_u$, scaled (by dividing by a large real number) to be sufficiently small so that the unit disks in these coordinates are all disjoint on $\tilde C_u$.